JG075-zz/react-quote-builder/readme.md

 ## Production Build

-Run `npm build` to create a distro folder and a bundle.js file.
+Run `npm run build` to create a distro folder and a bundle.js file.